-Tuition fees paid to the host institution will be reimbursed to a maximum of $4,000.
+Tuition fees required by the host institution will be reimbursed to a maximum of $4,000.
 When calculating the amount owed, the Fonds considers tuition fees only and does not include enrolment fees or membership fees for student associations, etc. In all cases, official receipts must be provided.

 The cost of round-trip economy-class travel by plane, train or bus to the location of the internship will be reimbursed upon presentation of a copy of the ticket (paper or e-ticket), along with a detailed invoice.
 Only round-trip tickets on which the departure city is identical to the arrival city will be considered for full reimbursement.
-In the case of one-way tickets, only one ticket, the more expensive one, is covered.
+A travel allowance claim involving two one-way tickets will be reimbursed at the price of the less expensive ticket.
 Expenditures for travel to or from train or bus stations and airports are reimbursed on presentation of supporting documents.

 Only one round trip is payable even if the internship is carried out in separate stages.
 Only cost of a round trip to the site of the internship can be reimbursed.
 No additional amount to cover any other travel expenses is paid during the internship.